 Oehler Infra v.2

 The second version of the Oehler Infra was characterised by a metal focus ring with a flat face in which the focus scale was engraved.
 Focussing was rather cumbersome with this lens, as at infinity the front of the lens ring was flush with the ring around it, so one had little grip on the lens.
 The lens was still a Felgner Punktar 35mm f/2.8, with the name indicated on the inside of the focus ring.
 The shutter was a Pronto.
-All cameras that I have seen that have this lens have lens serial numbers between 12,076 and 12,890, which suggests a production of about 1,000 cameras.
+All cameras that I have seen that have this lens have lens serial numbers between 12,076 and 12,890, which suggests a production of less than 1,000 cameras.

 The second version of the Infra.
 Note the change in focus ring compared to version 1.
 The wind knob was also different, plus an arrow indicating the wind direction had been added.

 Oehler Infra v.3

 The third and last version had a more traditional lens focus ring design like, e.g., Cassar and Kata lenses.
 The name of the lens is printed on the front of the focus ring, the distance markers are engraved on the outside.
-All cameras that I have seen that have this lens have lens serial numbers between 13,054 and 25,201.
+All cameras that I have seen that have this lens have lens serial numbers between 12,600 and 25,468, but there was some overlap of early serial nrs with the late ones of the second version.
 This version of the Oehler Infra usually came with a Pronto shutter but some examples had Vario shutters.
 Late production had a silver coloured shutter plate.
 The regular Pronto version was also sold under the name Lopica, probably only in extremely small numbers.

 In conclusion, there are three different versions of the same lens, with consecutive, not overlapping serial numbers.
 Assuming numbering started with 10,000, about 1500 were made of each of the first two versions, and over 12,000 of the third version.
 Thus, a fairly rare camera, particularly the first two versions.

 The third version of the Infra.
 Even though it has the same lens as the first two versions, the markings and focus ring are different.
 It was otherwise identical to the previous version.